axelhodler/takt1/README.md

 The bot is based on the [PircBotX](https://code.google.com/p/pircbotx/)-Java IRC Framework.
 The only thing it currently does is scanning the channel for lines which contain a URL.
 The Bot will then retrieve and post the title of the Url in the channel.
 I found other bot functions and modules rather annoying and wanted to create one without these features for usage in a private channel.

 ## Config
-Edit the `config.properties` with your settings.
-The AUTH (ident/password) ist currently not implemented.
+WIP

 ## Running locally
-Run the script `run.sh`.
+Run the script `./bin/run.sh`.

 ## Heroku
 The Bot contains a webapp so it can be deployed on [heroku](https://heroku.com).
 To prevent the webapp from sleeping the bot will access it once every 30 minutes.